UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 Clarice's father and Aunt Bethany yelled out stories about a stray dog's recurring visits at the shop, that time a bear walked around Chantilee, and sometimes Uncle Calvin.
 And then Aunt Bethany would brag about how I was going to some fancy East Coast school.

-"Really, I heard all tha schools out there are full of geniuses," Clarice charmingly inserted.
+"Really, I heard all the schools out there are full of geniuses," Clarice charmingly inserted.

 "Aww," was all I could muster.